qendresakrasniqi3/financial-statistics-pipeline/README.md

 ---

-*Built as a technical portfolio project demonstrating payments statistics production skills aligned with the ECB Research Analyst role.*
+*Built as a technical portfolio project demonstrating payments statistics production skills aligned with the ECB Research Analyst — Payments Statistics role.*